akramsabbah9/employee-manager/README.md

 ## Description

+Employee Tracker is a command-line content management system for managing a company's employee database.

 ## Installation

 This application requires Node.js and MySQL to be installed on your machine in order to run.